Naturalization Act of 1906: Provisions and effects

 Particularly significant about this legislation is that it clearly asserts greater federal jurisdiction over the naturalization process in America.
 If the existence of the act, on its own, does not elicit that impression, then Section 11's assertion that the United States can appear "before any court" as it relates to naturalization proceedings makes it more explicit.
 This provision does not technically strip the states of any jurisdiction, but it specifically asserts that the federal government holds the ultimate powers relating to naturalization, under the law.

 Another case that was directly affected by this legislation was Takao Ozawa v.
 United States.
 Part of the justification for the courts decision to not allow Ozawa's attainment of citizenship was that, traditionally, only white persons were allowed citizenship.
 The Naturalization Act of 1906 does not specifically address the addition of any groups that may wish to attain American citizenship.
 The opinion specifically states:

-"In all of the naturalization acts from 1790 to 1906 the privilege of naturalization was confined to white persons [260 U.S. 178, 193] (with the addition in 1870 of those of African nativity and descent), although the exact wording of the various statutes was not always the same.
-If Congress in 1906 desired to alter a rule so well and so long established it may be assumed that its purpose would have been definitely disclosed and its legislation to that end put in unmistakable terms."

 The decision goes on to deny that the common population could construe Ozawa, a man of Japanese descent, as white (thus, making him ineligible under section 2169 of the Revised Statutes of the United States).
 Thus he could not be naturalized, under the current laws, in 1922.

 Factors leading to passage of the law

 Since 1802, states had been tasked with determining procedures for the American naturalization process.
 State level courts were responsible for cases relating to naturalization.
 The standards across all the various states were often unique and carried out inconsistently.
 The 1906 legislation that established a uniform standard procedure was a direct reaction to the inconsistencies across the United States.
 Federal officials also distrusted state-level judges to handle the process properly.
 The federal government believed county judges were manipulating the naturalization process for their own electoral benefit.

 Another factor leading to its passage was initiated by the presidential administration of the time.
 The Roosevelt administration assembled a commission to examine the naturalization laws of the time, and to make recommendations on how to avoid the abuses that led to inappropriate granting of citizenship.
 The lack of regulatory oversight regarding naturalization of foreigners was a topic that commanded concern for the Roosevelt administration.
 This commission went on to suggest an English literacy requirement for the naturalization of American citizens.
-Additionally, the commission "recommended classifying and summarizing naturalization laws into a code (re-codification), the creation of a federal agency to oversee naturalization procedures, and standard forms for all U.S. naturalizations, including a form for the oath of allegiance."
+Additionally, the commission "recommended classifying and summarizing naturalization laws into a code (re-codification), the creation of a federal agency to oversee naturalization procedures, and standard forms for all U.S. naturalizations, including a form for the oath of allegiance".